 When considering relocating your office space, there are a number of expenses that you need to consider.
-Beyond rent, there are a several items you should plan and budget for in order to complete the lease transaction, build-out the project and occupy the space.
+Beyond rent, there are several items you should plan and budget for in order to complete the lease transaction, build out the project, and occupy the space.

 AQUILA’s tenant representation team has helped hundreds of clients with the process of finding new office space, and we know the first year of your new lease can be expensive.
 Often clients ask us for an “all-in” list of expenses that come up in the first year, so we put together this guide to make sure they are prepared for all the fees that are coming their way.